If You Didn't Know About These 7 Swimming Holes In New Hampshire, They're A Must Visit

 5. Horseshoe Falls, Wilton

 This swimming hole lives up to its name, with smooth rocks for jumping, deep water, and undisturbed beauty.
-From route 302 in Barlett go 2.6 miles past Bear Park Road.
-Park at the trailhead for Sawyer Pond Road and hike into Paradise.
+From route 302 in Bartlett go 2.6 miles past Bear Notch Road.
+Park at the trailhead for Sawyer Pond Road and take the

 7. Sculptured Rocks, Groton

 Sculptured Rocks, Groton, NH 03266, USA

 Even if you don't want to swim, you have to visit this swimming hole.
 Cool pools, caverns, and amazing rock formations make this worth a visit for anyone.
 And there is so much more to explore and learn about

 These swimming holes in New Hampshire are sure to make a splash on your summer!

 Have you ever been to these awesome spots?
 If so, which ones were your favorites?
 We’d love to read about your experience in the comments section below!